Kwame Raoul

 Personal life

-Raoul lives in the Hyde Park/Kenwood area, he is married to Dr. Lisa Moore[17] and has two children, Che and Mizan.[18]
+Raoul lives in the Hyde Park/Kenwood area.
+He is married to Dr. Lisa Moore[17] and has two children, Che and Mizan.[18]
 He is also a life member of Kappa Alpha Psi fraternity (Theta Zeta chapter) and a member of the Chicago Chapter of 100 Black Men.
 Raoul is a prostate cancer survivor.[19]
 On June 16, 2020, Raoul's office announced that he tested positive for COVID-19.[20]

 Raoul was raised Catholic.[21]